 Property Description Get Set useEntrustID Whether to use the Entrust ID or the Sybase PKCS #11 token for authentication.
 This is a boolean property.
 Yes Yes If this property is set to FALSE, Sybase PKCS #11 token properties are valid and Entrust-specific properties are ignored.
 If this property is set to TRUE, Entrust-specific properties are valid and Sybase PKCS #11 token properties are ignored. entrustPassword The password for logging in to Entrust with the specified user profile.
 Optional when the Entrust single-login feature is available, required otherwise.
 No Yes If the password is required but not set or set incorrectly, the getPin callback method is invoked.

-Choosing a security characteristic a security To use SSL, you must specify the name of an available security ch for the qop property.
-The characteristic describes the CipherSuites uses when negotiating an SSL connection.
-When connecting, the the list of CipherSuites that it uses to the server, and the server sel CipherSuite from that list.
-The server chooses the first CipherSuit that it can use.
-If the server cannot use any of the available Cipher connection fails. e client nt sends s a the list The EAServer documentation describes the security characteristics that are provided with EAServer.
+Choosing a security characteristic

+To use SSL, you must specify the name of an available security characteristic for the qop property.
+The characteristic describes the CipherSuites the client uses when negotiating an SSL connection.
+When connecting, the client sends the list of CipherSuites that it uses to the server, and the server selects a CipherSuite from that list.
+The server chooses the first CipherSuite in the list that it can use.
+If the server cannot use any of the available CipherSuites, the connection fails.

+The EAServer documentation describes the security characteristics that are provided with EAServer.
 You can retrieve a list of characteristics available on the server and their descriptions by retrieving the availableQop and availableQopDesc properties with GetGlobalProperty.

-Secure server addresses You can connect only to a server listener that uses a security le equivalent to or greater than the level requested in the qop set JaguarORB.string_to_object to instantiate a proxy for the SessionManager::Manager interface, the listener specified by address must use a security profile that matches the client's qu ting.
-If you use ver
+Secure server addresses

+You can connect only to a server listener that uses a security level that is equivalent to or greater than the level requested in the qop setting.
+If you use JaguarORB.string_to_object to instantiate a proxy for the SessionManager::Manager interface, the listener specified by the server address must use a security profile that matches the client's qop setting.